Symmetry in Neural Network Parameter Spaces: Challenges and Future Directions

 Finally, numerical and visualization tools can help guide theoretical characterization of parameter space symmetries.
 Methods for numerically constructing and visualizing functionally equivalent parameters, such as those developed by \citet{lengyel2020genni}, provide practical insight into the connectedness, dimensionality, and topological complexity of symmetry-induced loss level sets.
-Numerically discovering parameter space symmetries may also provide intuitions on the existence and number of symmetries in a given architecture \citep{zhao2024finding}.
-Enhancing these computational approaches to handle large-scale architectures will be important in guiding theoretical efforts toward a comprehensive mathematical understanding of symmetry in deep learning.
+Numerical discovery of symmetries \citep{zhao2024finding} and symmetry-induced structures \citep{martinelli2024expand} in the parameter space may also provide intuitions on the existence and number of symmetries in a given architecture.
+These computational approaches can be important in guiding theoretical efforts in large-scale architectures.